grandeurdev/arduino-sdk/README.md

 # Grandeur Ecosystem

 The purpose of writing this is to give you a glimpse into the thought process and psychologies behind designing the Grandeur Cloud Platform the way it feels now.
-We believe that the first very important step toward choosing a platform for your product and company is to understand the design language of developers of the platform.
+We believe that the first very important step towards choosing a platform for your product and company is to understand the design language of developers of the platform.
 So we thought of writing about it in detail.
 We wanted to document how you can use this platform effectively to make your life as a developer or founder a bit simpler.

 Here we present a case study to help you understand exactly where, how and what Grandeur Cloud can help you with.
 Then we explain some of the terms and keywords we use to identify and classify things that make abstraction seamless.
-Here we go.
+So here we go.

 ## A Brief Case Study

 Suppose you are a cleantech startup and want to radicalize the home appliances market to make the appliances more eco and user friendly.
 You analyzed the market, did user interviews and realized that there is a really big problem in the air conditioner market.
 Even though millions of new air conditioners are produced every year but there are so many old and inefficient ACs already in the market installed in people's homes and offices.
 These old air conditioners consume a huge chunk of power and are a major cause of CFCs emissions.
-Something has to be done because these devices are impacting both the users and the ecosystem.
+Something has to be done because these devices are impacting both the users and the environment.
 Upgrading each single one of them is just not feasible at all economically.

 To resolve the energy efficiency issue of these old ACs, you decided to build an electronic solution that could be used as an extension with these old ACs.
-So we could control their power consumption without actually upgrading them.
+So people could control their power consumption without actually upgrading their devices.
 And you thought of providing your users with an interface to interact with their appliances.
 You wanted your users to see how much has this new extension been saving them in expenses by cutting down the power consumption.
 You also wanted to give your users control over how much they wanted to save through this app.
 In short, you decided to make your product smart (on IoT).
 And you decided to build a companion app for your device.

 That's where the problem arose.
 You are a hardware startup, after all, that builds amazing electronics technology.
 But here you got to deal with a few more things as well.
-You have to build your app and figure out how to establish its communication with your hardware product.
+You have to build your app and figure out how to establish its communication with your hardware.
 You may decide to hire more engineers.
 But do you know how much of them will you have to hire?
 To give you a perspective, you generally need 8+ engineers just to do the server-end, like one to figure out your networking, one to design and manage your database, one to develop your API (the interface layer between your users and devices), about four for building your SDKs (one for each platform android, ios, web, and hardware) and then when you start scaling up a bit, one DevOps engineer.
 This makes it a package of $8000+ just to figure out the backend of your system and you haven't even validated your product yet.
-This is exhausting for your business.
+This turns out exhausting for your business.
 You have hit a concrete wall with no idea what to do about it.

 Then one day the sun of fate shown.
 You came across a platform that goes by the name of Grandeur Cloud.
 You went through its [website][Grandeur Technologies] and discovered a perfectly fitting solution for all your headaches.
 You wanted a solution for authentication of your users, it has the Auth feature in it.
 You needed online file storage to store maybe the profile pictures of your users and other stuff, it comes with a storage builtin.
 You were in dire need of a scalable out-of-the-box database to store power consumption logs of your device to show your users graphs on their monthly/yearly savings, it provides a cloud datastore service.
 And the most important of these all, you needed a realtime communication bridge between your hardware and your apps, THANK GOD, its SDKs are available for all the stacks including Arduino, web, and mobile (both android and ios).